Areas of Physics

 * Parts: Experimental domain (object), mathematical model, conventional interpretation.

-* Objects/systems: Elementary particles, fields and interactions, nuclear physics, atomic physics, solid state, astronomy and astrophysics.
+* Objects / systems: Elementary particles, fields and interactions, nuclear physics, atomic physics, solid-state physics, astronomy and astrophysics.

 * Formalisms: Few-particle and many-body dynamics, continuous media and fields, statistical mechanics.